-This device features Flexi-Switch Technology on the Gain and Boost switches!
+This device features Flexi-Switch™ Technology!
 This relay-based, true bypass switching style allows you to simultaneously use momentary and latching style switching.

-- For standard latching operation, tap the footswitch once to activate the effect and then tap again to bypass.
+For standard latching operation, tap the footswitch once to activate the effect and then tap again to bypass.

-- For momentary operation, hold the footswitch down for as long as you’d like to use the effect.
+For momentary operation, hold the footswitch down for as long as you’d like to use the effect.
 Once you release the switch the effect will be bypassed.

 Since the switching is relay based, it requires power to pass signal.